agwoska/hexiwear_apps/Hexi_App_Steady/README.md

 ## Libraries

-All libraries with a star next to them are libraries that I, Andrew, have personally created.
+All libraries with an asterisk next to them are libraries that I, Andrew, have personally created.
 This being the case, there are no licenses currently attached to them.
+Links to the library can be found in [hexi_libs.txt](../hexi_libs.txt).

 - FXAS21002
 - FXOS8700